camunda/camunda-docs/docs/components/modeler/web-modeler/deploy-process-application.md

 import RunProcessApplicationImg from './img/process-applications/run-process-application.png' import DeployErrorImg from './img/process-applications/deploy-error.png'

-You can deploy your process application to a cluster, and run your process application to test, debug, and observe how it performs in a live environment.
+You can deploy your process application to a cluster, and play or run your process application to test, debug, and observe how it performs in a development or live environment.

 ## Deploy your process application

-To deploy your process application:
+To deploy your process application to a cluster:

 1. Open the [main process](create-a-process-application.md#main-process).
+1. Select the **Implement** tab.
 1. Select **Deploy** to open the **Deploy process application** modal.
    <p><img src={DeployImg} alt="Deploy a process application" /></p>
 1. Turn on the toggle for the cluster stage you want to deploy to.
 In Self-Managed, you may be prompted to enter your cluster details manually if no [configuration](/self-managed/modeler/web-modeler/configuration/configuration.md#clusters) is provided.